 Marketing and Operations Director

 One of my favorite books on marketing is Purple Cow by Seth Godin.
 While Seth has plenty of great books on marketing, Purple Cow talks about the concept of being remarkable, which I believe to be crucial in today’s marketing.
 That’s because many people share their strategies, frameworks, and how-to’s publicly – which is great – but many people use it sort of mindlessly, copy-pasting what has proven to work.
 In this book, Seth shows how and why you should appeal to very specific groups of innovators and early adopters who will then kickstart the growth of your product.
-He also explains why being remarkable is what makes or brakes today’s businesses and how you can apply it to your marketing strategy.
+He also explains why being remarkable is what makes or breaks today’s businesses and how you can apply it to your marketing strategy.
 All in all, it’s quite a short and concise book that brings a lot of value with it.
 And most importantly, it conveys one, clear idea.

 My favorite digital marketing book is Trust Me I’m Lying: Confessions of a Media Manipulator by Ryan Holiday.
 Holiday includes incredible stories of his own experiences with creative viral, organic marketing strategies in the online world and then gives everyone reading a blueprint how they can achieve similar results.
 It’s a great blend of case studies and real life examples combined with practical how to advice and a must read for any business person or marketer looking to explode their growth online.